RESTful-Drupal/restful/docs/api_url.md

 ```

 ## Error handling
-If an error occurs when operating the REST endpoint via URL, A valid JSON object
+If an error occurs when operating the REST endpoint via URL, a valid JSON object
 with ``code``, ``message`` and ``description`` would be returned.

 The RESTful module adheres to the [Problem Details for HTTP